aquarian247/AquaMind-Frontend/docs/progress/audit_trail/IMPLEMENTATION_PLAN.md

 Each task includes: a minimal reading list, implementation steps, quality checks, and deliverables.

+**📝 PLAN REVISION NOTE (2025-09-15)**: Task 4 was revised to eliminate redundancy with Task 2.
+The original Task 4 was reimplementing tab navigation and basic components already completed in Task 2.
+Task 4 now focuses on data integration and refinement instead of component creation.

 ### Task 0 (Optional but recommended): Minimal backend seed for audit events ✅ COMPLETED

 - Purpose: Provide a handful of real audit trail records in dev to visually validate UI.